USPTO moved beyond waterfall based requirement cycles and increased continuous improvement.

 Implement Better Tools for Managing Requirements

-To help remedy the issue of waterfall-based predictive requirements cycles, ASPE's coaches worked with the USPTO’s teams to implement processes which were more accommodating of emergent requirements and oriented less around assumption.
-ASPE trained engineers and branch chiefs on the implementation of Agile practices in application development projects, but also downstream of the application teams, specifically: DBA teams, infrastructure teams, and information security managers.
+To help remedy the issue of waterfall-based predictive requirements cycles, our coaches worked with the USPTO’s teams to implement processes which were more accommodating of emergent requirements and oriented less around assumption.
+The trained engineers and branch chiefs on the implementation of Agile practices in application development projects, but also downstream of the application teams, specifically: DBA teams, infrastructure teams, and information security managers.
 Coaching services included guidance on the causes and ramifications of institutional work in progress (WIP) and tools for better managing it; including, Kanban techniques, a better understanding of queuing theory and functional batching, and coaching and training teams on lean process fundamentals.
-In many cases, ASPE revealed opportunities to either save money or spend in a more incremental way.
+In many cases, we revealed opportunities to either save money or spend in a more incremental way.

-ASPE's coaches also evaluated and helped facilitate value stream mapping exercises for branch chiefs, project and program managers, and project teams.
+Our coaches also evaluated and helped facilitate value stream mapping exercises for branch chiefs, project and program managers, and project teams.
 Once facilitation began, the USPTO staff was able to develop better visibility and prioritization across their portfolio of projects.

 Managers and functional leads were taught how to conduct their own value stream mapping workshops in order to scale these visibility and prioritization practices deeper within the organization.